-Stage 7: Previewing Next Week (Approx 5 minutes)
+Stage 5: Previewing Next Week (Approx 5 minutes)

 - Ask teams to bring back their satellite model for use in next week's club challenge.
-They will be launching the satellite using a balloon rocket.
 You may want to store them in the classroom or have one of the facilitators be responsible for their safe return next week. - Ask teams to think about satellites during the next week, ask their parents about satellites, look up satellites in books or on the Internet.
 (See Internet Resource List) - There is really no homework, but you do want to encourage students to stay engaged mentally during the next week so they are ready for the club when it comes club time once again in 7 days.
 Please give each student the Fun With Engineering at Home worksheet.
 Tell them to share this sheet with their family.
 Tell them to ask their family to help them with the Home Challenge found on this sheet.